ikostan/ParaBankSeleniumAutomation/README.md

 <details>
   <summary>How to Get Selenium to Wait for Page Load After a Click</summary>

-It turns out Selenium has a built-in condition called staleness_of, as well as its own wait-for implementation.
+<br/>It turns out Selenium has a built-in condition called staleness_of, as well as its own wait-for implementation.
 Use them, alongside the @contextmanager decorator and the magical-but-slightly-scary yield keyword, and you get:

     ```python